sanketshirode95/rtCamp_Assignment_QA/README.md

 # rtCamp_Assignment_QA
 Assignment to assess both manual and automation testing skills.

-#  Amazon Automation with Playwright java framework
+# Automation with Playwright java framework

 The provided test cases demonstrate how to automate browser interactions such as go to amazon.com-validate Login, product checkout-should be able to add product to cart, search functionality-Validate Search Result